Current number of reviews posted7,735 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • Please tell me a hotel in Naruko Onsen, Miyagi Prefecture, where elderly people can easily enjoy the hot springs.

 I will be staying at Naruko Onsen with my elderly mother.
-I think it would be difficult to find a hotel with many steps, so I would like a hotel with facilities such as handrails and slopes.
-It doesn't have to be completely barrier-free.
-Please tell me a recommended hotel with good quality hot springs for about 10,000 yen per night.
-I would like a hotel with good quality hot springs.
+I think it would be difficult for her to stay at a hotel with many steps, so I would like a hotel with facilities such as handrails and slopes.
+It is okay if it is not completely barrier-free.
+Please tell me a recommended hot spring inn with good quality water at a cheap price of about 10,000 yen per person per night.

 • facebook